U.S. Embassy Santo Domingo, Dominican Republic - SDO

 Security screening procedures

 All visitors to the U.S. Embassy in Santo Domingo must follow certain security procedures.
 Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the Embassy.
-The following items are not allowed in the embassy: cell phones, cameras, laptops, recording equipment, and weapons.
+The following items are not allowed in the embassy: cameras, laptops, recording equipment, and weapons.
 There is no storage available at the Embassy.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.

 Accompanying persons